 Widely regarded as the “wonder material” of the 21st century, many investors are still asking, “What is graphene?”
 Here’s a brief answer.

 The resulting material was a crystalline allotrope of carbon, a characteristic graphene shares with diamonds and graphite.
-All three are made up of carbon atoms that are bonded together in different ways.
-For instance, graphite consists of carbon atoms bonded together in sheets of a hexagonal lattice, while graphene is made up of a single sheet of graphite.
+All three are made up of carbon atoms bonded in different ways.
+For instance, graphite consists of carbon atoms bonded in sheets of a hexagonal lattice, while graphene is made up of a single sheet of graphite.

-Of course, simply knowing about the product’s composition doesn’t explain why so many people are excited about it.
-To give investors a better idea of the promise graphene holds — in terms of both applications and profit potential — we’ve put together a brief overview of the basics, including production, uses and its future.
+Of course, simply knowing about the product’s composition doesn’t explain why so many people are excited about graphene.
+To give investors a better idea of the promise graphene holds — in terms of both applications and profit potential — we’ve assembled a brief overview of the basics, including production, uses and its future.
 Together, they are a start to answering the question, “What is graphene?”

-That said, the Scotch tape method cannot be executed at a large scale.
-As a result, other methods of production have been developed.
+That said, the Scotch tape method cannot be executed at a large scale, and other methods of production have been developed.
 For instance, graphene can be grown on silicon carbide and other substrates via chemical vapor deposition.
-In addition to that, graphene flake can be created when natural graphite is placed in a solution.
-Direct chemical synthesis can also be used to make “small graphene structures with well-defined geometries,” according to the Graphene Flagship.
+In addition, graphene flake can be created when natural graphite is placed in a solution, and direct chemical synthesis can be used to make “small graphene structures with well-defined geometries."

 In 2018, a team from the Massachusetts Institute of Technology described its own way of mass producing graphene material using a roll-to-roll approach, a common method for manufacturing thin foils.
 The engineers then used chemical vapor deposition by heating foil and exposing it to a combination of carbon and other gases.
 Their hope was to help provide a path to commercialization.

-More recently, researchers from Imperial College London and the University of Birmingham demonstrated a new technique for customizable large-scale production of high-quality graphene that allows for real-time monitoring.
-They are working with industrial partners, and their process could be used to produce 2D materials — including components required in electronic devices, photovoltaics and batteries — using sustainable solvents rather than toxic chemicals.
+More recently, researchers from Imperial College London and the University of Birmingham demonstrated a new technique for customizable large-scale production of high-quality graphene.
+They are working with industrial partners, and their process could be used to produce 2D materials — including components required in electronic devices, photovoltaics and batteries — with sustainable solvents rather than toxic chemicals.

-G6 Materials (TSXV:GGG,OTCQB:GPHBF) has developed a patent-pending technology for the preparation and separation of atomic-thin graphene platelets, allowing for the low-cost and large-scale production of high-grade graphene.
+G6 Materials (TSXV:GGG,OTCQB:GPHBF) has developed a portfolio of patented and patent-pending technology for the preparation and separation of atomic-thin graphene platelets, allowing for the low-cost and large-scale production of high-grade graphene.
 G6 Materials’ technology has a variety of applications in sectors such as cryptocurrency mining, automotive, construction, green energy and fiber composites.